Terms & Conditions

 5.1 In this Section 5, we provide information about the circumstances in which your personal data may be transferred to countries outside the European Economic Area (EEA).

-5.2 The hosting facilities for our website are situated in USA.
-The European Commission has made an "adequacy decision" with respect to the data protection laws of each of these countries.
+5.2 The hosting facilities for our website are situated in the USA.
+The European Commission has made an "adequacy decision" concerning the data protection laws of each of these countries.
 Transfers to each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission, a copy of which you can obtain from https://www.dreamhost.com.

-5.3 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
+5.3 You acknowledge that personal data that you submit for publication through our website or services may be available via the internet worldwide.
 We cannot prevent the use (or misuse) of such personal data by others.

 6. Retaining and deleting personal data

 6.1 This Section 6 sets out our data retention policies and procedure, which are designed to help ensure that we comply with our legal obligations in relation to the retention and deletion of personal data.